QiufangMa/control-schedule-framework/draft-wqk-opsawg-control-schedule-framework.md

 thereby reducing the energy consumption of nodes during periods of low network traffic.

-The network management devices need to control the state of interfaces of each node by the ietf-tvr-node model defined in {{?I-D.ietf-tvr-schedule-yang}}.
+The controlling of the interface states of each node can be achieved by using the ietf-tvr-node YANG module defined in {{?I-D.ietf-tvr-schedule-yang}}.

-The following indicates the example of a scheduling node interface that enabled at 7:00 AM and disabled at 1:00 AM, every day, from December 1, 2025 in UTC.
+The following indicates the example of a scheduling node that is powered on from 12 AM, December 1, 2025 to 12 AM, December 1, 2026 in UTC and its interface named interface1 is scheduled to enable at 7:00 AM and disabled at 1:00 AM, every day, from December 1, 2025 to December 1, 2026 in UTC.
 The JSON encoding is used only for illustration purposes.

 ~~~~